-To connect a 5-leadPatient cable
+To connect a 5-lead Patient cable

-Align the ECG cable with the Green port, as shown in figure below the notchanything cable faces the top of the device.
+Align the ECG cable with the Green port, below the notch as shown in figure.
 Push the ECG cable firmly into the ECG port, until the notch of the cable connector is no longer visible.